devajsanghvi15/devajsanghvi15.github.io/README.md

 * Reduces computational load.
 * Offering fast analytics can differentiate Instagram from other competitors.

+**DSA Used, Design Technique and Performance Analysis**
+* Hash Map: Efficient data storage and retrieval.
+  * Time Complexity: O(1) is the average case complexity for insert and lookup operations, O(n) is the worst case complexity due to hash collisions, where n is the number of entries in the same bucket.
+  * Space Complexity: O(m) where m is the number of unique entries in the hash map

 <br>

 **7. Feed Generation and Ranking**

 **Use Case**
 * Each post is assigned a priority based on factors such as recency, relevance to the user's interests, and engagement metrics (like likes and comments).
-Priority queue (heap) can be used to manage and prioritize posts for each user's feed.
+Priority queue can be used to manage and prioritize posts for each user's feed.

 **Challenges**
 * Dynamic nature of data (user preference changes) poses a challenge to decide the priority.

 **Market Benefits**
 * Real-time updates as heap supports fast insertion and deletion operations.

+**DSA Used, Design Technique and Performance Analysis**
+* Priority Queue: .
+  * Time Complexity: O(logn) for insertion and deletion operations.
+  * Space Complexity: O(n) where n is the number of elements.

 <br>